Dryvitin Columbus GA

 Reconstruction began almost immediately and prosperity followed.
 Factories such as the Eagle and Phenix Mills were revived and the industrialization of the town led to rapid growth, causing the city to outgrow its original plan.
 The Springer Opera House was built during this time, attracting such notables as Irish writer Oscar Wilde.
 The Springer is now the official State Theater of Georgia.

-By the time of the Spanish–American War, the city’s modernization included the addition of a new waterworks, as well as trolleys extending to outlying neighborhoods such as Rose Hill and Lakebottom.
+By the time of the Spanish–American War, the city's modernization included the addition of a new waterworks, as well as trolleys extending to outlying neighborhoods such as Rose Hill and Lakebottom.
 Mayor Lucius Chappell also brought a training camp for soldiers to the area.
 This training camp, named Camp Benning, grew into present-day Fort Benning, named for General Henry L. Benning, a native of the city.
 Fort Benning was one of the ten U.S. Army installations named for former Confederate generals that were renamed on 11 May 2023, following a recommendation from the congressionally mandated Naming Commission that Fort Benning be renamed Fort Moore after Lieutenant General Hal Moore and his wife Julia Compton Moore, both of whom are buried on post.
+On 3 March 2025, the Secretary of Defense ordered that the name of Fort Moore be reverted back to Fort Benning.
+The new name pays tribute to Corporal Fred G. Benning, who was awarded the Distinguished Service Cross for his extraordinary heroism in action during World War I with the U.S. Army in France in 1918.

 In the spring of 1866, the Ladies Memorial Association of Columbus passed a resolution to set aside one day annually to memorialize the Confederate dead.
 The secretary of the association, Mary Ann Williams, was directed to write a letter inviting the ladies of every Southern state to join them in the observance.
 The letter was written in March 1866 and sent to representatives of all of the principal cities in the South, including Atlanta, Macon, Montgomery, Memphis, Richmond, St. Louis, Alexandria, Columbia, and New Orleans.
 This was the beginning of the influential work by ladies' organizations to honor the war dead.